 - managing and operating Baltimore County's only active landfill (already half full) and monitoring five closed landfills

 - collecting and analyzing tonnage and cost data

 - educating the public about the full range of Bureau activities

-Materials collected for recycling are delivered to Waste Management/Recycle America's single stream materials recycling facility in Elkridge, Maryland.
+Materials collected for recycling are delivered to Baltimore County's Central Acceptance Facility's (CAF) materials recovery facility in Cockeysville, Maryland.
 There, materials are sorted, baled and shipped out for further processing and/or marketing.

 Baltimore County also sends residential trash to various places for disposal (see pie chart below for 2015 details).